rokun92/Running-Hero/README.md

 # Running-Hero
-This is a replica of chrome offline game and my first project on game
+This is a duo project is a simple game of chrome offline replica game for our CS150 project course